Universal Humanoid Motion Representations for Physics-Based Control: Physics-based Universal Humanoid Motion Latent Space

 \paragraph{Hierarchical Control with Learnable Prior} During high-level policy $\policytask$ training, it is essential to sample action from the prior distribution induced by $\prior$.
 Intuitively, if $\name$'s latent space encapsulates a broad range of motor skills, randomly sampled codes may not lead to coherent motion.
 The learnable prior provides a good starting point for sampling human-like behavior.
 To achieve this, we form the action space of $\policytask$ as the residual action with respect to prior's mean $\priormu$ and compute the PD target $\action^{\text{task}}$ for downstream tasks as:

 where $\priormu$ is computed by the prior $\prior(\latentt | \selfstate)$.
-For RL exploration for $\policytask$, we use a fixed variance (0.22) instead of $\priorsigma$ as we noticed that $\priorsigma$ tends to be rather small.
-In ablations, we show that not sampling from this prior during downstream training leads to a significant drop in performance.
-One can also supervise $\policytask$'s distribution using the prior $\prior$.
-However, since the policy may initially sample bad latent codes, $\selfstate$ can quickly deteriorate into values that $\prior$ has not experienced, leading to uninformative $\priormu$.
-This creates an adverse feedback loop where the task policy fails to learn.
+For RL exploration for $\policytask$, we use a fixed variance (0.22) instead of $\priorsigma$ as we notice that $\priorsigma$ tends to be rather small.
+In ablations, we show that {not using this residual action formulation} for downstream task leads to a significant drop in performance.